TheThingSystem/steward/things/examples/arduino/GroveAQ/README.txt

     http://www.seeedstudio.com/wiki/File:AirQuality_Sensor.zip

-Note that when the AQ sensor starts, it takes 20 seconds before returning control back to set-up.
+Note that when the AQ sensor starts, it takes 20 seconds before returning control back to setup().

 A report via the STRP looks like the following.
 Note that the properties